Top 15 Strongest Insects in the world (Most Powerful Insects 2023)

 You might wonder why we have placed such a tiny insect against some of the world’s largest insects.
 Well, let me tell you, this species is immensely strong in proportion to its minuscule size.

-Mites can pull with 530 times their weight on rough vertical surfaces and can produce holding forces up to 1180 times their weight on uneven horizontal surfaces.
+Mites can pull 530 times their weight on rough vertical surfaces and can produce holding forces up to 1180 times their weight on uneven horizontal surfaces.

 • Size- 1 millimeter